• Home

 • Delivered – This status indicates that your National ID has already been delivered to your home or mailing address.

-• Not Found – This status means that your National ID is still being processed, assuming that you entered the correct transaction number.
+• Not Found – This status means that your ID card is still being processed, assuming that you entered the correct transaction number.

 How to track your National ID